Let’s explore Delhi’s Street Food Culture!

 The Ultimate Street Delicacy

 CHAAT is an anytime, anywhere nibble.
-Synonymous to mouth-watering and spicy, this is usually fried, available on these ‘Thela’ or street carts, with all food freshly prepared, and that too as per the customers choice.
+Synonymous with mouth-watering and spicy, this is usually fried, available on these ‘Thela’ or street carts, with all food freshly prepared, and that too as per the customer’s choice.
 But these, very symbolic, temporary food stalls found at every little corner, may look shabby and cluttered, but, as a habitual foodie, I can vouch that they have the freshest of material and are usually completely sold out in a few hours.
-Each hawker has his own touch and speciality and the magic is usually in their mix of spices and the chutneys they serve, thus each one is unique and incomparable.
+Each hawker has his own touch and specialty and the magic is usually in their mix of spices and the chutneys they serve, thus each one is unique and incomparable.

-Popular Chaat Varieties
+Popular Delhi Chaat Varieties

-GOL GAPPAS: The ‘Chaat Waala Bhaiya’ or hawker, as he is fondly called, will give these small puffed up, deep-fried dough ball, stuffed with potatoes, a sweet and sour chutney, some chickpeas and topped with spicy mint-coriander flavoured water.
+GOL GAPPAS: The ‘Chaat Waala Bhaiya’ or hawker, as he is fondly called, will give these small puffed up, deep-fried dough ball, stuffed with potatoes, a sweet and sour chutney, some chickpeas and topped with spicy mint-coriander flavored water.
 The fun is to eat them as a whole, as soon as they are individually served….. the taste and that moment has to be experienced only and cannot be explained in words, as this is a fixed set of taste drilled deep in the nerve of every Indian and we just cannot stop at ONE.

 ALOO TIKKI: The same vendor on the other corner of his stall will have a big iron tawa or skillet, where boiled and mashed potatoes patties/cutlet, stuffed with spices and legumes are deep fried and served along with curd, sweet-sour and mint-coriander chutney.
 They are hot and crispy on top, with a soft gooey middle.